-For both phenotypes, the most obvious is that all tests but VLA significantly underrepresented intergenic SNPs, while inside or near genes, none of the tests prioritize exonic SNPs.
-For BMI, VLA tends to pick all types of SNPs evenly (Figure 4e, red); DRM is the only test under-selected downstream SNPs (i.e., near the end of a gene) (Figure 4e, orange); the other 3 tests prioritized intronic SNPs, and those with high CADD scores.
-For T2D, only VLA distinguished itself by prioritizing intergenic SNPs (Figure 4f, red), while not prioritizing intronic SNPs or those with high CADD scores.
-Other 4 tests largely agreed with each other, which is no surprise given their redundancy regarding a binary phenotype.
+For both phenotypes, all tests but VLA significantly underrepresented intergenic SNPs inside or near genes, and none prioritized exonic SNPs.
+For BMI, VLA evenly selected all classes of SNPs (Figure 4e, red).
+DRM under-selected downstream SNPs (Figure 4e, orange), and the other three tests prioritized intronic SNPs and those with high CADD scores.
+For T2D, VLA prioritized intergenic SNPs (Figure 4f, red) but not intronic SNPs or those with high CADD scores.
+The other four tests largely produced similar results, which is unsurprising given their redundancy regarding a binary phenotype.

-Taking genome wide variance loci analysis (Figure 3, Table s2) and GxE enrichment analysis together (Figure 4e-f, Table s3c), it seems an effective variance loci test should attend SNPs not directly contributing to protein function.
-Also recall that VLA and DRM gave the best GxE enrichment for BMI (Figure 4a, c), and both showed no preference for high CADD scores here; VLA was the only test enriched GxE detection for T2D (Figure 4b, e), it is also the only one not prioritizing CADD and emphasizing SNPs outside of genes.

 PEGS GxE adjusted by UKBB Variance Loci

-We conducted an exhaustive 2-way GxE-WAS in PEGS for type 2 diabetes, resulting in a total of 10.8 trillion GxE test statistics (i.e., genome variants × exposome items).
-We retained 36.7 billion (0.40%) GxE (1) of or beyond moderate significance (P < 5e-4) and (2) matched by coordinate and alleles with variance loci from previous analysis of unrelated White Europeans in the UKBB.
-The GxE and matched variance loci were binned into segments in the genome and had the most significant GxE and variance loci elected per bin, thinning the number to 1,608,961 representative GxE (0.015%) and nearby variance loci.
+An exhaustive two-way GxE-WAS for T2D in the discovery cohort resulted in 10.8 trillion GxE test statistics (i.e., genome variants × exposome items).
+We retained 36.7 billion (0.40%) GxE that were 1) of or beyond moderate significance (P < 5e-4) and 2) matched by coordinates and alleles with variance loci from the previous analysis in the selection cohort.
+After binning the GxE and matched variance loci into genome segments, we selected the most significant GxE and variance loci per bin, further narrowing the number to 1,608,961 representative GxE (0.015%) and nearby variance loci.
 After multiple testing correction, further adjusting by the significance of variance loci allowed more SNPs and exposures to enter latter stage of database search than looking at the corrected p-values alone.

-The 2-way GxE-WAS analysis, summary, and p-value adjustment in PEGS are detailed in “Method”; the preparation of PEGS data is described “Material”.

 ABCB7 × Print Material on T2D